pachook/room-occupancy-manager/README.md

 - OccupancyManagerApplication: Main class for running the Spring Boot application.
 - OccupancyManagerController: REST controller handling the API endpoints.
 - OccupancyManagerService: Service layer containing business logic for room allocation.
 - Guest: Model class representing a guest with their willingness to pay.
+- Room: Model class representing a room with attributes such as type and price.

 ### Build and Dependency Management